mmattozzi/cocoa-rest-client/README.md

 * Optionally follows HTTP redirects
 * Import and export requests
 * New in version 1.4: Uses native macOS tabs and windows.
+* New in version 1.4.3: Generate a unified diff between two response body tabs

 Screenshots
 =================